AF-1/lms-customskip/README.md

 - »**Is Custom Skip v3 compatible with Dynamic Playlists v2?**«<br>
 *Custom Skip v**3*** works with *Dynamic Playlists* version **3**.
 Anything else is untested and unsupported.<br><br>

+- »**Why are the filter rules '*recently played track/artist/album*' only available for look-ahead filtering?**«<br>
+As soon as a new song starts playing LMS will set its *last time played* to the *current* time and **then** notify other plugins like Custom Skip 3 of the song change event.
+So Custom Skip's filtering doesn't kick in until **after** the *last time played* has been set to the *current* time.
+Therefore if Custom Skip 3 checked currently playing tracks against a *recently played* filter rule it would find that *all* currently playing tracks have been recently played and skip them resulting in endless skipping.
+That's why these rules are only available for look-ahead filtering.